-Name a public figure you think is highly creative What is surprising is that Dishard Dranson still retained the most Richard Branson, 6% mention, Paul Keating with 3%.
+Name a public figure you think is highly creative What is surprising is that Richard Branson still retained the most mentions.
+6% of all respondents named him as a public figure who is highly creative.
+Twice as many as the next closest Richard Branson, 6% mention, Paul Keating with 3%.
 Steve Jobs and Bill Gates were Paul Keating, 3% also mentioned, but not as often.
-Cate Blanchett, 2% Given the responses it is safe to say that the Australian workforce does not limit creativity to the arts but still Edward de Bono, 2% associates it with the arts.
-Artists and entertainment personalities were named just as often as business personalities, Steve Jobs, 2% politicians and famous problem solvers (like Edward de Bono) when asked to name a highly creative public figure.
+Cate Blanchett, 2% Given the responses it is safe to say that Australian management does not limit creativity to the arts but still associates it with Edward de Bono, 2% the arts.
+Artists and entertainment personalities were named just as often as business personalities, politicians and famous Steve Jobs, 2% problem solvers (like Edward de Bono) when asked to name a highly creative public figure.